rosskevin/sms-spec/README.markdown

 An RSpec DSL and Cucumber steps to test SMS interactions with your Ruby on Rails application.

-Currently this gem only supports testing SMS messageing using the [twilio-ruby](https://github.com/twilio/twilio-ruby) and [lookout-clickatell](https://github.com/lookout/clickatell) gem.
+Currently this gem only supports testing SMS messaging using the [twilio-ruby](https://github.com/twilio/twilio-ruby) and [lookout-clickatell](https://github.com/lookout/clickatell) gem.